Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Major Depressive Disorder.md

 Both MDD and bipolar disorder can in some instances involve psychotic symptoms such as hallucinations and delusions.

-Treatment options for clinical depression
-Therapy and medication are the primary treatments for major depression.
+Therapy is the primary treatment for major depression.

-The American Psychiatric Association notes that while both therapy and antidepressants can help ease symptoms, a combined approach may have the most benefit.

-Medication can improve symptoms, but a therapist can teach long-term coping skills to help navigate distress in a way that works for you.
+A therapist can teach long-term coping skills to help navigate distress in a way that works for you.

 Therapy options
 Talk therapy or psychotherapy involves regular (usually weekly) sessions with a mental health professional.